 Original Medicare typically covers about 80% of Part A and Part B expenses.
 Patients are responsible for the remainder of their medical expenses, including prescriptions.

-Individuals who select Original Medicare should consider selecting an additional private insurance plan to to cover their prescription drug expenses, or a more comprehensive Medicare Supplement Insurance plan (known as Medigap) to fill in the “gaps” in hospital and medical expenses that Original Medicare does not cover.
+Individuals who select Original Medicare should consider selecting an additional private insurance plan (such as a Medigap, Medicare Advantage or Prescription Drug plan) to cover expenses that Original Medicare does not cover.